-The below is a full (unedited) transcript of a Youtube session / podcasting episode I recorded with Sarah Catanzaro, partner at Amplify Partners in Q1 2020 shortly before the Corona pandemic hit.
+The below is a full (unedited), machine-generated transcript of a Youtube session / podcasting episode I recorded with Sarah Catanzaro, partner at Amplify Partners in Q1 2020 shortly before the Corona pandemic hit.
 You can view the video/listen to the podcast on Youtube, Apple Podcast, Stitcheror wherever you get your podcasts.

 Erasmus Elsner 0:07